 You get it, now, right?

 So, if you see a low click-through rate, then understand that it is sans tailored content and sans tailored product recommendations.
 Not paying attention soon enough can lead to increased unsubscribers.

 Here are some of the key metrics you’d want to keep a track of:

 And with a marketing automation platform, you can have a unified view of all customer data and understand well if customer X needs email communication or is more sensitive to ads.
 Then, you could also find out on which day and time they are most active on the communication channel and discover their spend rate and shopping frequency.

-Your marketing should drive you sales.
+Your marketing should drive your sales.
 But unfortunately, despite the marketing you undertake, the market average of abandoned carts is as high as 67.9%.
-Here’s the translation to this statistic: Only one third of all carts in an online store ends with a purchase.
+Here’s the translation to this statistic: Only one-third of all carts in an online store end with a purchase.

 Take heart, friend.
 Even to your sales challenges, marketing automation holds a tangible solution.

-Research has shown that when you identify customers with marketing automation tools, and engage them with a campaign, the cart abandonment rate can become two times less.
-Your eCommerce peers who are making the most of marketing automation are able to reduce their cart abandonment rate by up to 12.6%.
-Then, imagine by how much they would have increased their profits.
+Research has shown that when you identify customers with marketing tools and engage them with a campaign, the cart abandonment rate can become two times less.
+Your eCommerce peers who are making the most of marketing automation can reduce their cart abandonment rate by up to 12.6%.
+Then, imagine how much they would have increased their profits.

-So, take advantage of the marketing automation software’s product retargeting feature to recover abandoned shopping carts.
+So, take advantage of the eCommerce marketing automation tool's retargeting feature to recover abandoned shopping carts.
 Remind your customers of the products they viewed recently.
 Go cross-channel to carry your communication.